 If you're just starting to use a Moka Pot, please check this blog before you start to enjoy your perfect time with your Moka Pot.
 Don't let the same thing happen to you as it did to me: buy a great Moka pot, only to ruin it by not cleaning it properly!

-As coffee lovers, we not only enjoy making coffee but also gotta cleaning after using them.
+As coffee lovers, we not only enjoy making coffee but also gotta clean after using them.
 Yeah, cleaning isn't that fun, but please trust me, we have to do that, especially when it comes to Moka Pots.
 So, next, let me share some quick and easy ways to clean it for you.
 Hopefully, our Moka pots will work like my parents' one, which has been in use for five years and still working!

 Why Clean Moka Pots